-Proposal for the selection procedure of the host country for the 2020 Bologna Process Ministerial Conference
+Proposal for the selection procedure of the host country for the next Bologna Process Ministerial Conference and BFUG Secretariat

-In case only one application for hosting the 2020 Ministerial Conference is received, it will be circulated to the BFUG Chairs and sent to the BFUG members two weeks prior to the BFUG meeting in Malta for further endorsement.
+In case only one application for hosting the next Ministerial Conference and BFUG

+Secretariat is received, it will be circulated to the BFUG Chairs and sent to the BFUG members two weeks prior to the BFUG meeting in Split (4-5 May 2020) for further endorsement.
+The country expressing its interest to host the next Ministerial Conference should also host the BFUG Secretariat for the period between the two Ministerial Conferences.

-In case two or more candidatures are submitted to host the 2020 Ministerial Conference, the election process would follow the voting procedures described below.
+In case two or more candidatures are submitted to host the next Ministerial Conference and BFUG Secretariat, the election process would follow the voting procedures described below.

-Voting procedure for 2020 Ministerial Conference in case of more than one application
+Voting procedure for the next Ministerial Conference in case of more than one application